Phoebe Monahan

-Phoebe Monahan (born 3 July 1993) is an Australian rules footballer who plays for Brisbane in the AFL Women's (AFLW) competition.
-She has previously played for Greater Western Sydney and Richmond.
+Phoebe Monahan (born 3 July 1993) is a former Australian rules footballer who played for Greater Western Sydney, Richmond and Brisbane in the AFL Women's (AFLW).
+She won a premiership with Brisbane in 2023.

 Early life and state-league football

 Monahan hails from the regional Victorian city of Geelong, where she played school football with Clonard College.
 At age 18, Monahan began playing with the North Geelong Football Club in the Victorian Women's Football League where she remained for three seasons.

 After moving to Sydney to become a sapper in the Australian Defence Force, Monahan took up playing matches with the Army team in intra-defence force matches and then later played for the UNSW-Eastern Suburbs Stingrays in the state-league level AFL Sydney Women's Premier League in 2016.
 She won premierships there in both 2016 and 2017, and in 2017 she placed third in the league best and fairest award while playing as a midfielder.